Kyrobi/Cynagen/Wiki_Files/OtherInformation.md

 That is classified information ;)

-If you want to see if the server if lagging or your ping, you can press F3.
+If you want to see if the server is lagging or your ping, you can press F3.
 The ping will be in gold and the TPS will be in green.